jaf7C7/notes/how_to_set_up_a_basic_javascript_project.md

 which is used to create an `eslint.config.js` file.

 `prettier` is our chosen formatter.

+`nodemon` is a file-watch which we can use to run arbitray commands when files change.

 `jest` is our testing framework of choice.